Have I happened to mention that I don’t sew?

 So with that in mind shortly after I bought my house I purchased fabric to make curtains with.
 I had looked at custom window treatments (or more accurately drooled over them) but couldn’t justify the cost for something I could “do myself”.
 So off to Zimman’s I went.

-when I moved in - don't you just love the
+The window in it's original dressing when I moved in - don't you just love the window shade that matches the wallpaper? |

 I had no pattern (and why would I make this any easier on myself by buying one?) so decided to take a look at some curtains I had to see how they were constructed to see if I could copy them.
 I had a custom valance as well as a ready-made valance that I had used in previous houses but neither of which were just what I wanted for this house.

-Old ready-made was perfect for measuring
+Old ready-made was perfect for measuring |

 I measured & drew out a plan, then realized I hadn’t bought any fabric to line the curtain so headed out to Freddy Farkle’s Fabric Outlet to find just the right khaki.
 Can’t have unlined curtains, right?